Political positions of Cory Booker: Taxes

-As mayor of Newark, New Jersey, Booker raised taxes by 20 percent but now seeks to cut municipal taxes.
+As Mayor of Newark, New Jersey, Booker raised taxes by 20 percent but now seeks to cut municipal taxes.
 He supports taxes on carbon emissions, lowering corporate taxes, and tax incentives.
 He endorsed Governor Chris Christie's property tax agenda.

 Technology

-On April 10, 2019, Booker, fellow Senator Ron Wyden, and Representative Yvette Clarke introduced the Algorithmic Accountability Act of 2019, legislation granting additional powers to the U.S. Federal Trade Commission (FTC) in addition to forcing companies to study whether race, gender or other biases influence their technology.
+On April 10, 2019, Booker, fellow Senator Ron Wyden and Representative Yvette Clarke introduced the Algorithmic Accountability Act of 2019, a bill that would grant additional powers to the U.S. Federal Trade Commission (FTC) in addition to forcing companies to study whether race, gender or other biases influence their technology.

 In May 2019 during a TV interview, Booker disagreed with Elizabeth Warren's call to break up big tech companies and said, "I don't think that a president should be running around, pointing at companies and saying breaking them up without any kind of process here... we do not need a president that is going to use their own personal beliefs and tell you which companies we should break up.
 We need a president that's going to enforce antitrust laws..."

 Transportation

-In March 2019, Booker, Elizabeth Warren, and Ted Deutch signed a letter to the head of Prisoner Transportation Services of America that noted the organization had a moral obligation to avoid individuals being harmed in custody and cited that at least "5 individuals have died while in PTS custody since 2012".
+In March 2019, Booker, Elizabeth Warren, and Ted Deutch signed a letter to the head of Prisoner Transportation Services of America (PTS) that noted the organization had a moral obligation to avoid individuals being harmed in custody and cited that at least "5 individuals have died while in PTS custody since 2012".
 The members of Congress expressed that a "desire to slash costs in order to increase profit margins may create perverse incentives for your company to jeopardize the health and safety of your employees and the prisoners in your care."

-War on Drugs
+War on drugs

-Booker has condemned the War on Drugs, calling it a "tremendous failure," and criticizing the Obama administration for not honoring state drug laws.
-He has also expressed support for medical marijuana research, legalizing marijuana, ending mandatory minimum sentences for non-violent drug offenders, increasing funding for prisoner re-entry programs, and bringing an end to for-profit, private prisons.
-Booker has also cosponsored the bipartisan STATES Act proposed in the 115th U.S. Congress by Massachusetts Senator Elizabeth Warren and Colorado Senator Cory Gardner that would exempt individuals or corporations in compliance with state cannabis laws from federal enforcement of the Controlled Substances Act.
+Booker has condemned the war on drugs, calling it a "tremendous failure," and criticizing the Obama administration for not honoring state drug laws.
+He has also expressed support for medical marijuana research, legalizing cannabis, ending mandatory minimum sentences for non-violent drug offenders, increasing funding for prisoner re-entry programs, and bringing an end to for-profit, private prisons.
+Booker has also cosponsored the bipartisan STATES Act proposed in the 115th U.S. Congress by Elizabeth Warren and Cory Gardner that would exempt individuals or corporations in compliance with state cannabis laws from federal enforcement of the Controlled Substances Act.